Half Ton Lightweight Airportable Gallery

 Above;- Several views of the very first 1/24th AEC Matador kit test build.
 Although built in wartime guise, the tail lights & indicators are included on this model purely to complete the instruction.
 These are completely optional & supplied with the kit for post war & civilian use.

 Above;- Four shots of David Greens excellent Matador build.
 Note the inclusion of the gas plate in front of the driver & check out the lovely pushbike on the tail board !
+The next two shots are of Paul Greens ( Davids brother) very nice Matador build.
+Again with a pushbike on the tailboard.
+See the 5.5" gun gallery for futher pics with a gun on tow.

 Above;- 5 pictures of Richard Wilsons lovely 'MilMod blogged' Matador build.
-Richard also took the bull by the horns (pun intended) & chopped out the engine cover & left hand door to create a really nice interior view of the highly detail engine.
+Richard also took the bull by the horns (pun intended) & chopped out the engine cover & left hand door to create a really nice interior view of the highly detailed engine.
 Here it is again complete with the blogged 5.5" Howitzer.
 Further pictures of Richards gun build lower down.

 We could'nt really decide whether to put this in the Military or Civilian section of the Gallery, but for the sake of 'contrast & compare' here are 8 shots of the Matador in its after life as a civilian wrecker.
 Model from the KFS bench.
+(This model is For Sale, See Special Supplies Section)

 HMLC Stalwart Gallery

 Above;- Several views of a couple of early TQ-FV622 Stalwart builds from the KFS bench.
 The olive green BAOR version is shown with & without its cargo cover.
 The white UN one has the decks removed to show the fully detailed engine bay & then with a full load of disaster relief stores.
-The next 4 images are from Paul Ramsden who built this stunning example, using our Stalwart kit with the FV634/4 Atlas crane conversion kit. (see Military Range for full details on the kit) Finally, the five shots of the second white Stalwart are from Austrian modeller Gerhard Dopplehofer, the outdoor shots being very realistic !!

 Alvis Saracen Gallery